 A secondary role we need to be prepared to fill, is coping with excess wear to the outside wall/sole.
-This is extremely rare IF the inside wall is not allowed to overgrow, but when the sole is worn too thin, I build it back with Equethane Superfast and carry on as usual.
-I’ve never had to do it twice to the same horse, because again, the true cause of the excess wear is usually excess wall that was previously allowed to exist on the other side.
+This is extremely rare IF the inside wall is not allowed to overgrow, thus dumping more pressure onto outside of the foot.
+Regardless of the cause, though, when the sole is worn too thin, I build it back with Equethane Superfast or shoe glue and carry on as usual.
+I rarely have to do it twice to the same horse, because again, the true cause of the excess wear is usually excess wall that was previously allowed to exist on the other side.

 The bottom line is: to maximize success, we need many miles of straight-line movement and the hooves must stay balanced 24/7, rather than having their balance “corrected” at each trim.